1.5 million jobs available for data scientists

 ” Furthermore, youth tech and non tech start ups will also have a voice to demonstrate how they define and exploit the data and tech space in Botswana.
 An ICT company run by young people who partnered with Orange to develop an agriculture application that enables rural communities access to markets and information to farmers have already demonstrated that you can start an organic company in Botswana and grow it in other markets beyond the borders,” said Sahar Mohy-Ud-Din who is also the managing director of Research and Development Africa (RADF) and a data analyst.

-Iqbal Mohy-Ud-Din also said that currently everybody is talking about data revolution, which entails a lot of Applications that brings a lot of data into the Internet.
-“We have data from Tweeter, YouTube, Instagram and applications of data from health that generate a lot of data, patients history, diagnosis, medication, and others.
+Iqbal Mohy-Ud-Din also said that currently everybody is talking about data revolution and how the virtual data room services are getting used more frequently, which entails a lot of Applications that brings a lot of data into the Internet.
+“We have data from Tweeter, YouTube, Instagram and applications of data from health that generate a lot of data, patients history, diagnosis, medication, and others, data that is highly important and that it should be handled in a very safe way.
 Data is pouring in from many sources through a variety of mediums and storing it in an everyday manner is not possible anymore.
 It is this huge unstructured data that requires tools and techniques that collect and organize it before it can be analyzed and used,” noted Mohy-Ud-Din

 She said as people welcome the digital migration many remain unclear on what it means and what impact this has on industry and business.